ShaadahOlamide/Tech-Academy/README.md

 # Tech-Academy
-Tis is my first Website
+This is my first Website